MÓNICA REYES GALLERY

 After completing a degree in Fine Arts, Strang spent several years honing her craft with renowned photographer, James O’Mara.
 She shot on assignment in the USA, Canada, and Africa before turning her lens to Fine art photography.
 Her works can now be found in national and international collections.

 Winters Hotel: A Sense of Place began as a documentary exploration chronicling the early footsteps of a friend’s family who immigrated to Canada in the 1960s and settled at the Winters Hotel.
-The project quickly evolved into a deeper and larger conversation when Strang gained entry into the hotel and access to its intimate and personal spaces.
+The project quickly evolved into a deeper and larger conversation when Strang gained entry into the hotel and access to its intimate and personal spaces in 2017.

-In 2021, after Strang’s visit, the historic hotel was destroyed by fire claiming the lives of two residents.
+In 2021 the historic hotel was destroyed by fire claiming the lives of two of its residents.

 The Winters Hotel was built in 1907 and was representative of Vancouver’s growing population and emerging identity.
 In many ways, over its lifetime, the hotel came to reflect the neighbourhood’s shifting demographics, ultimately developing into an SRO (Single Room Occupancy).
 The hotel’s loss leaves lingering questions for the neighbourhood, for our city, and for our society at large.